Ouachita Parish, Louisiana

-Ouachita Parish (Paroisse d'Ouachita) is a parish located in the northern part of the U.S. state of Louisiana.
+Ouachita Parish is a parish located in the northern part of the U.S. state of Louisiana.
 As of the 2020 census, the population was 160,368.
 The parish seat and largest city is Monroe.
 The parish was formed in 1807.

 Ouachita Parish is part of the Monroe, Louisiana Metropolitan Statistical Area.
 Located here is Watson Brake, the oldest indigenous earthwork mound complex in North America.
 It was built around 3500 BC, making it older than the Ancient Egyptian pyramids or Britain's Stonehenge.
 It is on privately owned land and not available for public viewing.

 History

 Prehistory

 Ouachita Parish was the home to many succeeding Native American groups in the thousands of years before Europeans colonized the area.
 Peoples of the Marksville culture, Troyville culture, Coles Creek culture and Plaquemine culture built villages and earthwork mound sites throughout the area.
 Notable examples include the Filhiol Mound Site, located on a natural levee of the Ouachita River.

 The oldest and most significant is Watson Brake, the most ancient mound complex in North America, dated to 5400 BP (before present), or about 3500 BC.
 Its dating changed archeologists' understanding of the antiquity of mounds in North America and what types of cultures constructed them.
 This site is located on private land and not available for viewing.